PLOTQUAD integer-variable, x0, y0, x1, y1, x2, y2, x3, y3

 Maps a previously loaded sprite onto the quadrilateral defined by four X,Y coordinate pairs.

-The first parameter must be an integer variable containing the sprite handle returned by SPRITELOAD.
+The first parameter must be a sprite handle returned by SPRITELOAD.
 The sprite’s full image is used, positioned by its four destination corners.

 Key behaviour